apastel/ytmusic-deleter/README.md

 and is handled by the [ytmusicapi](https://ytmusicapi.readthedocs.io/en/stable/setup/oauth.html), which handles all of the API interaction in this app.

-[Video Tutorial](https://youtu.be/f4RTUZ6kLUI?si=Rh_qzc21LS3xuw-e&t=60) on using YT Music Deleter
+[Video Tutorial](https://youtu.be/oV-yLi1AW1c) on using YT Music Deleter
-> This video shows an older version of the UI.
-The authentication process has been simplified.
-New video coming soon!

 ## Troubleshooting